uw-loci/coding-club/2018-02-08 - Coding Best Practices.md

     import myRandomModule as random
     for i in range(10):
         r = random.random()
-        assert r >= 0.0 && r < 1.0
+        assert r >= 0.0 and r < 1.0
     ```
     Code will not run.
 There is no `myRandomModule` module.
 2. Get the code to compile and run.
 But failing.
 In this case, we create that module, and make that method `random()`.
-3. Then, step 3: make the test pass.
+3. Then, make the test pass.
 All we need here would be `return 0`.
 NOW we're in business, you have working state.
 4. You can then iterate: either make the test more thorough (i.e. assert more than just [0, 1) here).
 Or you can make the algorithm better.

 I used a unix command called `watch` to repeatedly execute tests.
 Then you can edit your sources and watch the test results MAGICALLY change.